snowdj/allanino.github.io/_posts/2014-06-15-monty-hall-problem.md

 1. Choose a door, let's say number one.
 2. You have a 1/3 chance that the car is behind the door.
 In this case, if you switch you'll loose the car.
 3. You have a 2/3 chance that a goat is behind the door.
 In this case, if you switch you win (as the other goat was revealed by the host).
-4. Conclusion: if you switch you win 2/3 of times.
+4. Conclusion: if you switch, you win 2/3 of times.

 It's wonderful, isn't it?